Find Affordable College Courses

 $41,380 Average Tuition & Fees

-Delaware Valley University landed the #9 spot in the 2023 rankings for the best value agriculture and agriculture operations programs.
-Located in the large suburb of Doylestown, DelVal is a private not-for-profit college with a small student population.
+Delaware Valley University did quite well in this year’s ranking of the best value schools for agriculture and agriculture operations students.
+It came in at #9 on the list.
+Located in the suburb of Doylestown, DelVal is a private not-for-profit school with a small student population.

-Out-of-state tuition fees for undergraduate students at DelVal are $41,380 per year.
+DelVal undergraduate students pay an average of $41,380 in tuition and fees each year.
 On average, agriculture and agriculture operations graduates from DelVal take out $25,624 in student loans while working on their degree.
 This translates to an average monthly loan payment of $615, based on a 10-year repayment plan.

-Read full report on Agriculture & Agriculture Operations at Delaware Valley University
+Full Agriculture & Agriculture Operations at Delaware Valley University Report

 #10